Common Microsoft FrontPage questions and answers

 How to Edit HTML in FrontPage

-In FrontPage 2003 and above click the Code button at the bottom left-hand of your screen.
+In FrontPage 2003 and above click the Code button at the bottom-left of your screen.

-In FrontPage 98 click the HTML tab on the bottom left-hand side of your screen.
+In FrontPage 98 click the HTML tab on the bottom-left side of your screen.

 In FrontPage 97 click View and then click HTML.